moshimeow/moshimeow.github.io/index.markdown

 * Being a VRChat catgirl
 * Being an annoying punk rock kid, stage diving and moshpits
 * Traveling the world a bit.
 Still need to go to: Taipei, Shenzhen, Glacier National Park, Iquitos, Scotland.
 * Being a reasonably-sized space nerd.
-I've seen the Starship SN10 launch in person and it has so far been the literal high point of my life.
+I've seen the Starship SN10 launch in person and it has so far been the literal high point of my life
 * Being a life extension/transhumanism nerd.
-I absolutely am invested in the modern search for the fountain of youth.
+I absolutely am invested in the modern search for the fountain of youth
-* Explorations into user-hostile retro web design.
-To my knowledge, this website has given three people motion sickness!
+* Explorations into user-hostile retro web design

 ## What I look like